kalaboster/stringer/README.md

 1. Complete all the TODO in code.

-2. Test using pandas to redact as it could be easier on memory.
+2. Test on a few more environments to check!

 3. Test again in clean env Ubuntu and MacOS